ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After that, the client computes the PoP evidence as follows.

 - If the OSCORE group is not a pairwise-only group, the PoP evidence MUST be a signature.
-The client computes the signature by using the same private key and signature algorithm that it uses for signing messages in the OSCORE group.
+The client computes the signature over the PoP input, by using the same private key and signature algorithm that it uses for signing messages in the OSCORE group.
 The client's private key is the one associated with the client's authentication credential used in the OSCORE group and specified in the 'req_cnf' parameter above.

 - If the OSCORE group is a pairwise-only group, the PoP evidence MUST be a MAC computed as follows, by using the HKDF Algorithm HKDF SHA-256, which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.